testcontainers/testcontainers-java/docs/usage/options.md

                .waitingFor(Wait.forHttp("/all"));
 ```

-Wait for arbitrary status code on an HTTPS endpoint:
+Wait for 200 or 401 status codes on an HTTPS endpoint:
 ```java
 @ClassRule
 public static GenericContainer elasticsearch =